 Ambulatory phlebectomy is an outpatient treatment to remove varicose veins.
 It's primarily used to treat larger veins, particularly ones that bulge right on the surface.

-Ambulatory phlebectomy is a method of removing varicose veins on the surface of the legs.
-It is done in the office under local anesthesia.
-This procedure involves making tiny punctures or incisions through which the varicose veins are removed.
-The incisions are so small no stitches are required.
-Veins are very collapsible such that even large veins may be removed through the tiny incisions used in this technique.
-The patient is able to walk following the procedure.
+The area to be treated is numbed with a local anesthetic and so the procedure can be done in the doctor's office.
+It involves making a number of tiny incisions through which the varicose veins are pulled out, small segments at a time.
+The incisions are generally so small stitches aren't needed.
+Veins are very collapsible, so even large veins can be removed through the tiny incisions used in this technique.

 Transilluminated Powered Phlebectomy (TIPP)

-The tumescent canula illuminator is placed under the varicose vein.
-The cool xenon fiberoptic light allows the surgeon to see the varicose veins easily through the skin.
-Tumescent fluid, similar to that used in liposuction, is infused under the skin, loosening the vein from the surrounding tissue and providing local anesthesia.
+Your doctor performs the procedure in a darkened operating room under general anesthesia or in the doctor's office using a local anesthetic and sometimes sedation.
+The endoscopic transilluminator is placed underneath the varicose veins.
+Its cool xenon fiberoptic light allows the surgeon to see the veins easily.
+Fluid similar to that used in liposuction is infused under the skin, loosening the vein from the surrounding tissue and delivering local anesthesia.

-A second instrument, the vein remover, is then guided to the veins using the TCI light.
+Your doctor then guides a second instrument, the vein remover, to the veins.
 The vein is suctioned into a small hole at the tip of the vein remover and a protected blade cuts the vein into small pieces that can be suctioned out of the body.